 Whether you or a loved one are a victim of domestic violence or have been accused of domestic violence during your divorce or custody action, understanding your legal rights and options is of the utmost importance in protecting your family.

-At the Family Law Firm of Healy + Eliot in New Canaan, we listen to the facts of your case and carefully consider the best action plan for you and your family.
+At The Family Law Firm Healy Eliot + McCann in New Canaan, we listen to the facts of your case and carefully consider the best action plan for you and your family.
 In Connecticut, the following civil domestic violence restraining orders/protective orders may be imposed:

 - A Temporary Restraining Order: Domestic violence laws are designed to be proactive.
 A person who alleges domestic violence has the right to seek an immediate temporary restraining order.
 This order can be put into place without delay.
 The alleged perpetrator does not even need to be notified ahead of time.
 A person seeking a temporary restraining order must allege that they are currently in physical danger.
 This order only remains in effect until the date that a full hearing can be held.
 Depending on the circumstances, the hearing will either be within 14 days or 7 days.
 As noted above, the alleged offender does not get a chance to present their case before a temporary order takes effect.